Freezing in a warming world

 Seeing devastation in the leaves

-To measure the degree of ongoing disruption to plants, Gu also used remote sensing data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument, onboard the NASA Terra and Aqua satellites.
-Gu and his collaborators relied on the MODIS Fraction of Photosynthetically Active Radiation Absorbed by Vegetation (FPAR) product, archived at the Land Processes DAAC, to show them where plant photosynthesis declined after the freeze.
+To measure the degree of ongoing disruption to plants, Gu also used remote sensing data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument, on board NASA's Terra and Aqua satellites.
+Gu and his collaborators relied on the MODIS Fraction of Photosynthetically Active Radiation Absorbed by Vegetation (FPAR) product, archived at NASA's Land Processes DAAC (LP DAAC), to show them where plant photosynthesis declined after the freeze.
 “After the April freeze, the green was gone and growth had fallen far behind that of an average year,” Gu said.The flux tower data also included information on the exchange, or transpiration, of water vapor between the vegetation at the two sites and the atmosphere above them.
 “Because the freeze damaged leaves, the transpiration stream was stopped,” Gu said.
 “You’re not just talking about growth stopping as a response to freezing temperatures, but because of physical and physiological damage.”
 In other words, the data were not simply indicating that the plants had shut down for a while to wait out the cold; it meant that the plants were physically damaged and could not grow.

 The damage caused by the early growth and late freeze turns around the key point of plant dormancy ending, and growth beginning—the crucial time of transition that spring represents in making or breaking a plant’s survival.
 “Timing is very important to whether plants make it or die,” Gu said.
 “Any environmental factor that affects the timing of plant growth can have serious consequences for plant productivity for the long term.”
 Plants need to experience a set period of temperatures below a certain threshold to enter and maintain dormancy, and a set period of rising temperatures to break dormancy and begin growing.
 “It’s almost like double insurance,” Gu said.
 “Plants are smart.
 Their reactions have been established based on past climate conditions.
 That’s why this topic is interesting in terms of climate change.
 If we artificially change the climate conditions so past experiences don’t apply anymore, then plants have trouble.”